kholia/DDX/Manual-for-DDX.md

   and even large screens can fill up very rapidly - such is the receiver's performance (with a BPF)!

+  Note: The FT8CN app is NOT supported.

-- No calibration is (ever) required.
+- No calibration is usually required.
 Just pick up DDX and it is ready to go on air.
-Comes with 26 MHz 0.5ppm TCXO as standard.
+It comes with 26 MHz 0.5ppm TCXO as a standard.

 - Low cost (cost-effective)

 - Stress tested by WSJT-Z for multiple days

-- DDX routinely receives FT8 traffic from 80 to 100+ countries using a simple 5m long EFHW antenna with a BPF attached
+- DDX routinely receives FT8 traffic from 80 to 100+ countries using a simple 5m long EFHW antenna with a BPF attached.

+  And we use a SMPS with RuiDeng DC-DC buck module with >= 100mV ripple in our testing work to "stress out" the receiver.

 - All this in a compact (< 100mmx100mm) size!

+# Limitations

+- Special / complex callsigns are NOT supported yet.

+- While we have a VFO, it is locked to certain frequencies for safety reasons.
+You can add more allowed frequencies easily enough.

 # Firmware Upgrade

+Note: DDX comes with the firmware installed on it.

 - Disconnect all power sources